rohanshah-sre/multiplelog-transaction/README.md

 ### Prerequisites
 1. A active Dynatrace SaaS tenant
+    - If you don't have one you can sign up for a free 15 day [Dynatrace Trial](https://www.dynatrace.com/signup/)
 1. A linux based virtual machine
-    - if you don't have one, GCP offers a $300 trial credit for new users [Google Cloud](https://cloud.google.com/)
+    - If you don't have one, GCP offers a $300 trial credit for new users [Google Cloud](https://cloud.google.com/)
 1. [Dynatrace OneAgent Installed on the Linux VM](https://docs.dynatrace.com/docs/setup-and-configuration/dynatrace-oneagent/installation-and-operation/linux/installation/install-oneagent-on-linux)

 ### Setup the scipt